krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 * 🔶 `- entity:` the Home Assistant entity_id.
 Special cases are `persitent_notications.all` (for a notifications widget), and `template` (or `blank`) for a widget that is filled entirely with custom dynamic (templated), static, or blank information.
 * 🔷 &nbsp;&nbsp;`name:` the title/top row of text on the card.
-* 🔷 &nbsp;&nbsp;`icon:` a number (0.167) corresponding to the value of the selected icon-pair index (further below).
+* 🔷 &nbsp;&nbsp;`icon:` a number (0 to 167) corresponding to the value of the selected icon-pair index (further below).
-* 🔹 &nbsp;&nbsp;`icon_state:` True/'1' for the highlighted state of the icon-pair; False/'0' for the inactive state.
+* 🔹 &nbsp;&nbsp;`icon_state: use `True/'1' to specify the highlighted state of the icon-pair; otherwise (False/'0', etc.) the inactive state will be used.
 * 🔹 &nbsp;&nbsp;`alt:` The second, short row of (alternate) info text on the card, below the title.
 * 🔹 &nbsp;&nbsp;`info:` The main informative text along the full width of the bottom of the card.

-If you misconfigure a widget, the Nextion Handler will try to give you feedback on the Nextion display by showing the ❗ _error symbol_ (icon 47, highlighted), a red and white icon of an exclamation point in a circle, and may show some additional information in the info text area (such as showing an invalid entity_id with '*' on either side), to guide you to what part of your `widget:` list needs fixing.
+If you misconfigure a widget, the Nextion Handler will try to give you feedback on the Nextion display by showing the ❗ _error symbol_ (icon 47, highlighted), a red and white icon of an exclamation mark in a circle, and may show some additional information in the info text area (such as showing an invalid entity_id with '*' on either side), to guide you to what part of your `widget:` list needs fixing.
 For more serious problems, check the Home Assistant error logs for Nextion Handler messages.

 _(I will likely add the ability to customise the actions that are triggered by each type of touch interaction on a Widget Card in future.)_